Vicko657/interior-design-api/README.md

 **Javadocs**

-This is the link to view the javadocs documentation:
+This use this file path to view the javadocs documentation:

 ```
+interior-design-api/target/reports/apidocs/index.html

+./mvnw javadoc:javadoc
 ```

 **Swagger:**